 Take Your Time to Fill Out the Application and Get it Right

 Completing the job application neatly, thoroughly and accurately is vital if you want to get a good start on your law enforcement career.
 The job application is your first chance to tell your potential employer exactly who you are and what you can offer.

 Don't be in a rush to fill it out.
 Remember: make it neat and legible, follow directions, properly articulate your experience and follow up after you send your application in.
-Following these simple steps can make a huge difference in your chance at success in your criminology career
+Following these simple steps can make a huge difference in your chance of success in your criminology career.